codemismatch/rubylearning/docs/THEMES.md

 ```
 ```

 and converts it to the same kind of executable code window.

+**Note**: As of recent updates, all regular ```ruby``` fenced blocks are automatically made executable (with `data-executable="true"`), so they also get "Run" buttons.
+The ```ruby-exec``` syntax is now primarily for explicit marking, though both forms work identically.

 Going forward, new runnable examples should prefer the hash-prefixed form:

 ```text
 #> ruby: run